darkFunction/PolygonPainter/README.md

 ## New Improvements
  - Mutations are either hard, medium, or soft, and we switch between these levels every 100 generations. *Hard* mutations are the changing of all of a single polygon's properties to new values. *Medium* changes a single parameter in the DNA string to a random value, and *soft* changes a single value by a small amount.
- - Polygons are initialised around a point with a limited size, to encourage more regular shapes.
+ - Polygons are initialised around a point and with a limited size, to encourage regular shapes.
+ - DNA is spliced together polygon by polygon as opposed to value by value, since it makes more sense to treat polygons as atomics.

 ![Example](http://notes.darkfunction.com/images/ga6.png)